eerimoq/mqttools/README.rst

 - MQTT 5.0 client using ``asyncio``.

-- Subscribe to and publish QoS 0 messages.
+- Subscribe to and publish QoS level 0 messages.

 - Broker session resume (or clean start support) for less initial communication.